malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 ![honeypots-vs-jackpots](files/Autonomous-monitoring-and-control-honeypot-vs-jackpot.png)

-So there must be an ideal balance between expolation and exploitation.
+So there must be an ideal balance between exploration and exploitation.
 If we could model the problem sufficiently we would probably find that some sort of tuning parameter would fall out that we could adjust to reflect our _a priori_ assumptions about that ideal balance.

 It's informative to note this same tuning problem occurs for humans, and (perhaps simplistically) it would appear that we see this in the variation of different individual's risk-taking vs risk-averse behaviours.
 For humans, however, there is a mechanism in play that helps convergence towards a narrower range than would otherwise occur.
 Individuals learn from others by consciously and subconsciously comparing themselves to others.
 They take note of those others' relative better successes or worse failures, and adjust their own risk taking profile as a result.
 Effectively, this mechanism leverages a population level sampling effect for the benefit of the individual.
 Of course, there are also genetic factors at play.

 ### Cost limit
 A first step can be to define a limit on acceptable cost accrual.
 Let's assume that cost is measured on the same scale as reward, so that we can measure them as separate values but compare them easily.
-We define the maximum acceptible cost accrual by stating that, within a specified time frame `t_it` (for "iteration" length), accumulated reward must exceed accumulated cost.
+We define the maximum acceptable cost accrual by stating that, within a specified time frame `t_it` (for "iteration" length), accumulated reward must exceed accumulated cost.
 Thus, in expectation, we require:

 * `E[Σr - Σc] > 0` over time period `t_it`